Nerve Damage Injury Claims – How Much Compensation Can I Claim?

 - Stretch/traction injury – overstretching or forcible traction can pull and tug nerves beyond their breaking point.

 - Compression – a heavy pressure applied to an area of the body can cause severe damage to the nerves.

 - Drug injection injury – in a medical environment, the misuse of a needle or sharp object can cause severe nerve damage.

 - Electrical injury – an electrical current was passing through an area of the body can severely affect the nerves in the respective area.

 Though these are among the most common nerve-related injuries, your accident might not fit into one of the categories.
 If you would like to discover more about whether your damage is suitable for a nerve injury compensation claim, chat to a legal expert.

 Any moderate to severe injury is likely to cause some sort of nerve damage.
-And as car accidents and other forms of road traffic accidents are the most common form of injuries in the UK, it follows that car accidents and road traffic accidents are also a major cause of nerve damage.
+And as car accidents and other forms of road traffic accidents are the most common form of injuries in the UK, it follows that car accidents and road traffic accidents are also major causes of nerve damage claims being made.

 Where an injury does cause nerve damage, the superficial wound itself may heal long before the nerve damage does.
 For example, a deep cut or an intrusive fracture will heal within weeks, but nerve damage could take months or even years to recover, if ever.
-If you have been involved in a car crash, resulting in nerve damage, we can help you claim nerve damage compensation for this potentially long-term condition.
+If you have been involved in a car crash, resulting in nerve damage, we can help you claim compensation for this potentially long-term condition.

 Workplace and industrial accidents are the second most common way that nerve damage injuries happen in the UK.
 Slips, trips or fall accidents at work can result in compound injures that feature nerve damage as a component.
 More severe injuries, such as getting a hand or arm stuck in heavy machinery, can result in severe, potentially permanent damage.